 If you are overwhelmed by unsecured debt such as your credit card or medical bills, Chapter 7 allows you to eliminate the majority (if not all) of your unsecured debt.
-For many debtors, this means cancelling thousands of dollars of debt!
+For many debtors, this means canceling thousands of dollars of debt!

 Bankruptcy is the most comprehensive means for dealing with debt because it includes all of your creditors and everything that you owe.
 A typical Chapter 7 filing lasts four to six months, which is a quicker process when compared to a Chapter 13 that lasts three to five years.